MakieOrg/Makie.jl/docs/explanations/backends/wglmakie.md

 ## Execute Javascript directly

 Bonito makes it easy to build whole HTML and JS applications.
-You can for example directly register javascript function that get run on change.
+You can for example directly register JavaScript function that get run on change.

 \begin{showhtml}{}
 ```julia